-To help you understand the main differences between cerebral palsy and Duchenne muscular dystrophy (the most common type of muscular dystrophy), this article is going to compare and contrast the two conditions side-by-side.
+To help you understand the main differences between cerebral palsy and muscular dystrophy (particularly Duchenne muscular dystrophy, the most common type), this article is going to compare and contrast the two conditions side-by-side.

 Comparing Cerebral Palsy and Muscular Dystrophy

-While cerebral palsy and muscular dystrophy both start in early childhood and affect the muscles, they have lots of distinctions.
+Both cerebral palsy and muscular dystrophy start in early childhood and affect the muscles.
+However, they have many distinctions.